Is Santander online banking down, and why is the Santander app not working?

 “We’re aware that some customers are experiencing issues accessing mobile and online banking and making card payments,” the bank wrote.
 “We’re sorry for the inconvenience and working hard to fix the issue as soon as possible.
 Please check our service status page for updates.”

-At the moment, Santander has given no further indication of what is causing the problem, stating only that “a technical problems is affecting our Online and Mobile Banking services”.
+At the moment, Santander has given no further indication of what is causing the problem.

-Apparently, “teams are working hard to fix the problem”, but no time has yet been given as to when we can expect to see it resolved.
+The service page for Santander states that both mobile and online banking are up and running now.

-Checking in on the service page and Santander’s official Twitter and Facebook are both good ways to stay up to date on when the bank’s services are back up and running.
+On Twitter, the bank told customers that services should be working as normal at 9.56am.